 One of the top causes of slip and fall accidents is poorly-maintained flooring, including worn, loose, crumbling, and slippery flooring materials.
 Other common hazards include floor clutter, spilled food and drinks, unsecured rugs, and debris like broken concrete, leaves, and trash.
-An environmental hazard can also contribute, including poor lighting, missing handrails, and poorly-designed ramps and stairways that are like slip and fall accidents waiting to happen.
+Environmental hazards such as black ice and other weather-related conditions can contribute, so can poor lighting, missing handrails, and poorly-designed ramps and stairways that are slip and fall accidents waiting to happen.

 In Maryland, it’s more challenging to prove liability for a slip and fall than most people realize.
 These are not open-and-shut cases, in part due to Maryland’s contributory negligence law that says you can’t receive compensation if you’re even partially at fault for your own injuries.

 Having the right lawyer makes a huge difference.
 An experienced slip and fall lawyer knows how to put one of these cases together and understands what it takes to make the strongest possible argument for compensation.

 Generally speaking, your damages in a slip and fall case are comprised of your medical bills, lost wages, and pain and suffering.
 You are more likely to secure these damages if the other party created or failed to address a hazard and suffered a permanent or severe injury.
 Talk to your slip and fall lawyer about the potential damages involved and the overall value of your claim.